palmenhq/scodi/README.md

 A **scope** is basically new instance of the container, created during runtime, that has *scope values*.
 Scope values are like parameters, but are passed when creating the scope (during runtime), meaning they are very useful for i.e. passing the current request's user or locale as a dependency instead of a regular function parameter to the services.
-Scope values are prefixed with `#`, and scope types are defined in the `scopes` props in the config.
+Scope values are prefixed with `#`, and scope types are defined in the `scopesTypes` props in the config.
 A scope type simply defines which scope value must be passed when creating the scope.

 A service within a subscope can depend on a service from the global scope, or the same scope, but a service from the global scope can not depend on